Timeline of the COVID-19 pandemic in January 2020: 13 January

 The US CDC announced that the genome had been posted on the NIH genetic sequence database, GenBank.
 On the same day, Thailand witnessed the first confirmed case of 2019-nCoV, the first outside China.
-The affected 61-year-old Chinese woman, who is a resident of Wuhan, had not visited the Huanan Seafood Wholesale Market, but was noted to have been to other markets.
+The affected 61-year-old Chinese woman, who was a resident of Wuhan, had not visited the Huanan Seafood Wholesale Market, but was noted to have been to other markets.
 She had arrived in Bangkok on 8 January.
 In response, the WHO urged China to continue searching for the source of the new virus.

 14 January

-WHO sent a tweet which said "preliminary investigations conducted by the Chinese authorities have found no clear evidence of human-to-human transmission of the novel coronavirus (2019-nCoV) identified in Wuhan, China".
-According to Reuters in Geneva, WHO said there may have been limited human-to-human transmission of a new coronavirus in China within families, and it is possible there could be a wider outbreak.
+WHO sent a tweet which stated, "preliminary investigations conducted by the Chinese authorities have found no clear evidence of human-to-human transmission of the novel coronavirus (2019-nCoV) identified in Wuhan, China".
+According to Reuters in Geneva, WHO said there may have been limited human-to-human transmission of a new coronavirus in China within families, and it was possible there could be a wider outbreak.

 The Wuhan Municipal Health Committee published a Q&A regarding the coronavirus, stating: "current investigation hasn't found clear evidence of human to human transmission, however, the possibility of human to human transmission cannot be ruled out".

 Two of the 41 confirmed cases in Wuhan were reported to include a married couple, raising the possibility of human-to-human transmission.